Growth of hexagonal BN crystals by traveling-solvent floating zone: Results

-In Fig. \ref{fig6} we show normalized PL data for the three samples shown in Fig. \ref{fig2}.
-The data in the range $E \approx$ 4.8 – 5.7 eV are qualitatively similar for all three samples, showing the same features.
+In Fig. \ref{fig6} we show representative normalized PL data collected on pieces from the same three samples as for the Raman data (Fig. \ref{fig5}).
+The data in the energy range $E \approx$ 4.8 – 5.7 eV are qualitatively similar for all three samples, showing the same features.
 These features in the PL spectrum of h-BN have been assigned to bound exciton luminescence due to stacking faults and donor-acceptor pair (DAP) recombination driven by charged defects \cite{museur2008a,museur2008b}.
 In contrast, distinct differences are observed at higher ($E >$ 5.7 eV) and lower ($E <$ 4.8 eV) energies.
-At lower energy (left lower inset, Fig. \ref{fig6}a), samples \textbf{2} and \textbf{3} show two clear features centered at $E \approx$ 3.9 eV and 4.1 eV, which have been associated with a carbon-related defect \cite{bourrellier2016,museur2008a,museur2008b,moore1972,katzir1975}, most likely a C$_{2}$ dimer \cite{plo2024}.
+At lower energy (left lower inset, Fig. \ref{fig6}a), samples \textbf{2} and \textbf{3} show two clear peaks centered at $E \approx$ 3.9 eV and 4.1 eV, which have been associated with a carbon-related defect \cite{bourrellier2016,museur2008a,museur2008b,moore1972,katzir1975}, most likely a C$_{2}$ dimer \cite{plo2024}.
 Sample \textbf{1} shows a substantial reduction in these peaks, with no observable intensity at 3.9 eV.
 A very slight peak is resolvable at 4.1 eV the height of which, relative to the background on the high energy side, is approximately 14 times smaller than the same feature in sample \textbf{2} and 51 times smaller than for sample \textbf{3}.
-We also see substantial differences in the higher energy region.
+We also see substantial differences in the higher energy ($E >$ 5.7 eV) region.
 Sample \textbf{1} clearly shows the sharp peaks associated with phonon-assisted free exciton luminescence \cite{cassabois2016}.
 Sample \textbf{2} shows resolvable remnants of these features although they are substantially broadened.
 The signal corresponding signal in sample \textbf{3} shows no resolvable peaks.